wences-sanchez/Knowledge-Base/pages/Designing Your Life (highlights).md

 		- #[[mind]] #[[pink]]
 	- -
 	- -
 	- Dysfunctional Belief: I need to figure out my best possible life, make a plan, and then execute it.
-Reframe: There are multiple great lives (and plans) within me, and I get to choose which one to build my way forward to next. #space
+Reframe: There are multiple great lives (and plans) within me, and I get to choose which one to build my way forward to next. #ñspace
 		- ([Location 1422](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=1422))
 		- #[[blue]]
 	- -